 Interest-only mortgages are no longer niche products and so many of the lenders are keen to offer them.

-A number of banks have improved their interest-only criteria to attract wealthier borrowers, although this type of finance can still be difficult to qualify for.
+A number of banks have improved their interest-only criteria to attract borrowers.

-Clients will typically need to regularly pay into an ISA or pension fund that will generate enough income to repay the mortgage.
+The sale of the property is increasingly being used as a repayment vehicle, although some lenders may still expect clients to regularly pay into an ISA or pension fund to generate enough income to repay the mortgage.
 However, if you already have buy-to-let properties, you may also be able to use them as a repayment vehicle.